gleich/texsch/README.md

 ## ⚠️ Notice

-I am refining and testing it on my setup and plan to release texsch in early october.
+I am refining and testing texsch on my setup and plan to release in early october.

 <!-- DO NOT REMOVE - contributor_list:start -->